Blood quantum laws: Tribal rolls

 Basing citizenship off specific enrollment rolls, like the Dawes Rolls (that were taken after more than 80 years after Removal, after the American Civil War, and after tribal government restructuring), is what scholar Fay A. Yarbrough calls "dramatically different from older conceptions" of tribal identity based on clan relationships, "in which individuals could be fully," for example, "Cherokee without possessing any Cherokee ancestry."
-And that by the tribe later "developing a quantifiable definition of Cherokee identity based on ancestry," this "would dramatically affect the process of enrollment late in the nineteenth century and the modern procedure of obtaining membership in the Cherokee Nation, both of which require tracing an individuals' lineage to a 'Cherokee by blood.'"
+And that by the tribe later "developing a quantifiable definition of Cherokee identity based on ancestry," this "would dramatically affect the process of enrollment late in the nineteenth century and the modern procedure of obtaining citizenship in the Cherokee Nation, both of which require tracing an individuals' lineage to a 'Cherokee by blood.'"
 Thus, the Dawes Roll still upholds "by blood" language and theory of its time even though the tribe does not require blood quantum.
-Author Robert J. Conley has stated that if a tribe like the Cherokee Nation are "really serious about exercising its sovereignty and determining its membership," then it should not use the roll that "was put together by the U.S. government and then closed by the U.S. government," meaning that a tribal nation is still subject to the settler definitions of its members when other outside nations do not require rolls, ethnicity, race, or blood quantum for citizenship, but rather birth location and descendance.
+Author Robert J. Conley has stated that if a tribe like the Cherokee Nation are "really serious about exercising its sovereignty and determining its membership," then it should not use the roll that "was put together by the U.S. government and then closed by the U.S. government," meaning that a tribal nation is still subject to the settler definitions of its citizens when other outside nations do not require rolls, ethnicity, race, or blood quantum for citizenship, but rather birth location and descendance.